 Unfortunately, bad posture is an issue for many people.
 Hours on the job often take a toll on how we hold ourselves.
 Good dance training will result in improved overall posture.

-Learning ballroom dancing has the additional benefit of training your muscles how you want them to move.
+Learning ballroom dancing has the additional benefit of training your muscles.
 That means you’ve become more aware of how you stand, hold your head, and use your arms, legs, and feet.
 As you go along, you’ll begin to stand straighter, with your spine stretched long.
 In order to keep your balance, your head is held high with your ears over your shoulders.
 Consequently, y

 6. More confidence.